 Shoes that Podiatrists Recommend

 Size means how long and wide your foot is.
 Tight shoes expose your feet to pain and damage-causing deformities such as corns, bunions, hammer toe, and more.
 So rather than sorry, size up instead.
 Simply stuff the toe or add cork to make a larger shoe fit.
 Elasticity in your feet alters as you age and may change in shape when they sag, become less tight, or get wider.

 Weight loss as well can result in the loss of fat surrounding your feet.
 This does not mean they have shrunk but the overall structure has reduced density.
 The goal is to find a shoe that resembles the shape of your foot and not your foot to take on the shape of the shoe.

 The bottom line is: Do not buy shoes that do not fit.

 2) Shoes that rest the arch

 Podiatrists generally recommend highly good arch support.
-The arch is the hollow portion in the middle of the foot that holds bones, tendons, and ligaments.
+The arch is the hollow portion in the middle of your foot responsible for holding bones, tendons, and ligaments.
 Your arch works so hard in supporting your weight as you walk or stand.

-This is the reason why shoes with one-size-fits-all insoles may not be a good choice because there is no exact support provided in the arch.
+This is the reason why shoes with one-size-fits-all insoles may not be a good choice for the lack of support in the arch.
 Since teachers are prone to standing, walking, and going up the stairs every day, good arch support will save the foot from aches and pain.

-Have you been feeling a tired sensation on your arch at the end of the day?
-That is caused by the poor structure of your footwear.
-With poor arch support, your feet lack the brace they needed to balance stance.
+A tired sensation on your arch is mostly caused by the poor structure of your footwear.
+With poor arch support, your feet lack the brace they needed to balance your stance.
 A good arch positions your feet well-rested in the midsole area.
 When using shoe liners, check and test to make sure they cradle your foot.